 In Ireland when an organisation has "charitable status" it simply means that it is recognised as charitable by the Revenue Commissioners for tax purposes.
 There is currently no official "Register of Charities" in Ireland.
 However, you should note that the Charities Act 2009, when fully implemented, will introduce such a register for the first time.
-However, this is not likely to happen until 2011 at the earliest.

 Applying to be recognised as a charity by the Revenue Commissioners involves groups applying for exemption from certain taxes and separately to the Valuation Office for exemption from rates on buildings.
 This can be important to a group for both fundraising purposes and also for exemption from certain taxes.
 Charitable status does not give legal status to an organisation, nor confer incorporation.
 A group can have charitable status without being incorporated and vice versa.